 On the contrary, if you haven’t been in business for that long, turn over to alternative financing or secure funding with your personal credit.
 Initially, if you’re able to sustain without financing, the best is to preserve.
-Once you have the ample time in business, you can gain lenders trust and they’ll be willing to run the risk on you.
-The key here is to stay afloat until you hit the 5-years mark, and avoid taking too much debt by working on improving your credit scores.
+Once you have ample time in business, you can gain lenders’ trust and they’ll be willing to run the risk on you.
+The key here is to stay afloat until you hit the 5-years mark and avoid taking too much debt by working on improving your credit scores.

 - How much money your business earn and save?

 Knowing your business revenues and profits is the second most crucial information every lender wants to have.
-They want to see how much money your business is generating and the Net profits you actually keep.
-It is common practice to share your full financial profile, including credit history, income and assets while applying for business loans.
+They want to see how much money your business is generating and the net profits you actually keep.
+It is common practice to share your full financial profile, including credit history, income, and assets while applying for business loans.

 With a good stream of business income, you’ll less likely to be viewed as a risk to the lender.
-On the contrary, a high income doesn’t mean you can get better rate if your fixed expenses are high.
+On the contrary, a high income doesn’t mean you can get a better rate if your fixed expenses are high.

 - How healthy is your cash flow management?